Sample Essays

 Lacrosse has offered me the tightest brotherhood I’ve ever known.
 It’s inspired in me a relentless discipline, outrageous joy, and dedication to working toward collective goals, treating all people with respect, and having a positive impact.
 But the most important lesson I’ve learned has also been the most unexpected one: to stay true to myself.
 Playing lacrosse has challenged me to think about who I am and how and why I do things.
 It’s revealed that to make a difference in my community, it’s not enough to share my physical abilities and intense work ethic.
 I must also share my humanity: my unique personality, kindness, humor, and desire to connect, support, and have fun with everyone.
 Learning this lesson hasn’t always been easy, but mastering it has allowed me to be me.

-Sample Common App Essay #11 (UC Irvine)
+Sample Common App Essay #11 (Boston College)

 Sample Common App Essay #12 (Lewis and Clark College)